microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 The cloud provides a method for Microsoft to provide additional services in form of performance recommendations and automation outside of plan recommendations.
 This capability is known as **Automatic Tuning for Azure SQL Database**. (also known in some parts of the documentation as *SQL Database Advisor*).
 These services run as background programs analyzing performance data from an Azure SQL Database and are included in the price of any database subscription.

 The *main scenario* Automatic Tuning for Azure SQL Database is designed to address are *indexes*.
 Automatic Tuning will analyze data from telemetry of a database including the Query Store and Dynamic Management Views to recommend indexes to be created that can improve application performance.
 Additionally, you can enable Automatic Tuning services to *automatically create indexes* that it believes will improve query performance.
 Automatic Tuning will also monitor index changes and recommend or automatically drop indexes that do not improve query performance.
 Automatic Tuning for Azure SQL Database takes a conservative approach to recommend indexes.
-This means that recommendations that may show up in a DMV like sys.dm_db_missing_index_details or a query showplan may not show up immediately as recommendations for Automatic Tuning.
+This means that recommendations that may show up in a DMV like sys.dm_db_missing_index_details or a query show plan may not show up immediately as recommendations for Automatic Tuning.
 Automatic Tuning services monitor queries over time and use Machine Learning algorithms to make recommendations to truly affect query performance.

 One downside to Automatic Tuning for index recommendations is that it does not account for any overhead performance an index could cause insert, update, or delete operations.